 - Place the crate on an elevated surface next to your bed so it is even with your bed.
 This allows your puppy to feel like they are next to you.
 Of course you need to be careful that the crate does not fall.

 - An alternative to the elevated crate is to sleep on the floor next to the crate.
-Again the idea is to be close as possible to your puppy.
+Again the idea is to be as close as possible to your puppy.

 - If your puppy does not like the crate door closed you can try sleeping in front of the crate with the door open.
 Use your body to block the opening.
 Make sure they cannot get out when everyone is asleep.